alexpira/ruxy/README.md

 ### Lua request handling

-If a Lua script is configured, it will be invoked for every request.
+If a Lua request script is configured, it will be invoked for every request.
 The global variable **request** will be filled with request data and the script can modify it in order to change the actual request which will be forwarded.

 **request** will be set as a Lua table which contains:
 - **src**: source IP address and port, as string
 - **method**: HTTP verb (i.e. GET, POST, etc...)
 - **uri**: a table containing **path**, **query**, **host**, **port** and **scheme**; depending on the request version and format not all those values are guaranteed to be filled
 - **headers**: a table whose values can either be strings or arrays of strings for repeated headers
-- **body**: the request payload, set only if **lua_request_load_body** configuration is active
+- **body**: the request payload, set only if **request_lua_load_body** configuration is active

+### Lua response handling

+If a Lua request script is configured, it will be invoked for every request.
+The global variable **request** will be filled with request data (excluding body) and **response** will be filled with reply data.
+The script can modify response data before it is returned back to the client.

+**request** will have the same content as for request handling scripts, while **response** will be set as a Lua table which contains:
+- **status**: an integer representing the HTTP status code
+- **reason**: if applicable for the protocol version, the textual reason following the status code
+- **headers**: a table whose values can either be strings or arrays of strings for repeated headers
+- **body**: the response payload, set only if **reply_lua_load_body** configuration is active

 ### Notes on AI training